-You can access your unsurv data easily using your smartphone and the dynamic NFC Tag integrated into the case.
+You can access your unsurv data easily using your smartphone (or any NFC Tag 4 capable reader) and the dynamic NFC tag integrated into the case.
 A tiny BMA400 accelerometer helps you save precious battery capacity by managing power-saving features.
-It can even be adapted as an input device with tap and double tap recognition.
-Ready to get going?
-Just add a power source of your choice (a single cell LiPo battery or USB power bank for more demanding tasks) and start gathering data.
-By the end of the day, most common Global Navigation Satellite System (GNSS) projects find their way onto unsurv offline, including surveillance cameras you would otherwise not notice.
+It can even be adapted as an input device with tap and double tap recognition or as a fitness tracker with step counter and running/walking detection.

-Well, it’s hard to tell isn’t it?
-Unsurv offline can really help you with that.
+unsurv offline is built to help track a variety of data points.
+You can track the surveillance cameras that have potentially seen you throughout your day.
 It will also do simple location logging, automated commute tracking, and map WiFi signal strength.
-This means you could log your daily commute by bike and ensure that noone except you has the data.
-Or you could map WiFi signal strength in your city and create a map of free WiFi access points.
+This means you could log your daily commute by bike and ensure that nobody except you has the data.
+You could map WiFi signal strength in your city and create a map of free WiFi access points.
 If you use vehicles commercially and want to claim tax benefits, you could use unsurv offline to log each trip.
-And, unsurv offline is open source to help you come up with your own custom uses.
+Since unsurv offline is open source, you can utilize the source code to come up with your own custom uses.

-As you may know if you have ever used it, implementing an always-on location service on a smartphone increases power draw and is not sustainable to use throughout the day.
-It also potentially exposes your location to third parties, taking away from the security focus.
-Unsurv solves for all of this as a custom lightweight, portable, low-power board with every feature you need for powerful location tracking.
+Implementing an always-on location service on a smartphone is possible, but comes with certain drawbacks: it increases power draw and might not be sustainable throughout the day.
+Even worse, it potentially exposes your location to third parties, taking away from the privacy focus. unsurv offline solves for all of this as a customizable lightweight, portable, low-power board with every feature you need for powerful location tracking.

 |unsurv-offline||cricket||Tracki||Abeeway Micro||TTGO T-Beam|